ZecHub/zechub/site/zcashbasics/zcashfoundation.md

 The deadline for submitting a grant application is 22 February 2023, 9:00 am UTC on Monday 20 March 2023.

-**voting process**
+**The Voting Process**

-on April 17 We have published the list of grant applications that will be submitted to ZCAP for approval
+On April 17, we published the list of grant applications that will be submitted to ZCAP for approval.

-**list of grant applications**
+**List of Grant Applications**

 [Algorithmic Anthropometry](https://zfnd.org/wp-content/uploads/2023/04/Algorithmic_Anthropometry.pdf)